yhakbar/terragrunt-3313-stacks-walkthrough/walkthrough/04-stacks/01-basic/README.md

 $ terragrunt run-all apply --terragrunt-non-interactive
 ```

-> Note that if you don't run the [mock-stack-render.sh](./coop-1/mock-stack-render.sh) script, you won't have the `.terragrunt-stack` directory, and the `terragrunt run-all apply` command will ignore the `terragrunt.stack.hcl` file.
+> Note that if you don't run the [mock-stack-generate.sh](./coop-1/mock-stack-generate.sh) script, you won't have the `.terragrunt-stack` directory, and the `terragrunt run-all apply` command will ignore the `terragrunt.stack.hcl` file.
 >
 > This is an intentional part of the design here.
-Users of Terragrunt versions older than the one that supports Stacks will not have tooling to render the `.terragrunt-stack` directory, and will not be able to use the `terragrunt.stack.hcl` file.
+Users of Terragrunt versions older than the one that will support Stacks won't have tooling to generate the `.terragrunt-stack` directory, and will not be able to use the `terragrunt.stack.hcl` file.
 >
-> Designing the functionality this way should prevent users from being surprised by the behavior of their Terragrunt configurations when they upgrade to a version that supports Stacks.
+> Designing the functionality this way should prevent users from being surprised by new Terragrunt configurations being applied when they upgrade to a version that supports Stacks.
+Additionally, users with CI/CD pipelines that have been built out without resepct to Stacks can still take advantage of them by manually running `terragrunt stack generate` locally and committing the `.terragrunt-stack` directory to their repository.
+From the perspective of the CI/CD pipeline, nothing has changed in how Terragrunt works.
 >
-> In the future, it's likely that `run-all` will automatically render the `.terragrunt-stack` directory if it doesn't exist, but for now, it's a manual, opt-in process.
+> In the future, it's likely that `run-all` will automatically generate the `.terragrunt-stack` directory if it doesn't exist, but for now, it's planned to be a manual, opt-in process.

-Similar to the previous chapter, you can also see that they leverage their position within the filesystem to drive metadata that can be used to determine where to store state:
+Similar to the previous chapter, you can also see that they still leverage their position within the filesystem to drive metadata that can be used to define where to store state:

 ```bash
 $ cd .terragrunt-stack/chicks/chick-1